dh00mk3tu/useNetFlux/content/documentation.md

-# useNetStack Documentation
+# useNetFlux Documentation

-This `useNetStack` composable provides an abstraction for making API requests with additional features such as retries, caching, timeouts, cancellation, and logging.
+This `useNetFlux` composable provides an abstraction for making API requests with additional features such as retries, caching, timeouts, cancellation, and logging.
 It also includes a global configuration that can be customized.

 ## Table of Contents